Pre-furbished Inventory

 This 1930s-era Stromberg-Carlson radio exemplifies why the company's "There is nothing finer" motto was so well-deserved.
 The walnut cabinet features gorgeous book-matched veneer work, particularly visible in that dramatic sunburst or fan pattern on the upper central panel.
 The fluted pilasters on either side are accented with brass or gold-toned vertical trim that catches the light beautifully, adding a touch of luxury to the already impressive woodwork.

 It has upcycling potential for a cat bed below in the middle and a storage drawer in the top.
+Medium structural rehab needed, could be stained dark or could be painted.
 The measurements are 26 in W, 14 in D and 42 in H. Reference #017 when you fill out the custom order form.

 #019 AVAILABLE FOR CUSTOM ORDER